-A charitable donation in your will is a tax-efficient way of leaving a legacy that will live on.
-There are a number of ways to remember Unseen in your will – from leaving us a specific sum, to leaving a percentage of your estate.
-To discuss what you would like to do, email us at firstname.lastname@example.org with your phone number and we will get back to you, or call 0303 040 2888.
+Alternatively, if you want to discuss your options, you can email us at [email protected] with your phone number and we will get back to you, or call 0303 040 2888.
 You can also visit the Government’s website for more information.

 As I came to understand more about the issue, including through a visit to an Unseen safehouse, I knew I needed to do more to stop this abuse and exploitation.

 For the last five years of my Civil Service career, I was the Modern Slavery Senior Policy Advisor in the Home Office and led on development of the Modern Slavery Act, including the transparency in supply chains provision and business guidance.